 Shrishti Dey is a second-year doctoral candidate (English) in the School of Humanities and Social Sciences, Indian Institute of Technology, Indore.
 Her areas of research are Medical Humanities and Gerontology.

 Anandita Saraswat is a first-year doctoral candidate (English) in the School of Humanities and Social Sciences, Indian Institute of Technology, Indore.
 Her research area is Environmental Humanities.

 Aratrika Das is Assistant Professor (English) in the School of Humanities and Social Sciences, Indian Institute of Technology, Indore.
 Her research interests include nineteenth-century British literature, the Gothic, Medical Humanities and writing pedagogy.
 She received the Young Researcher Seed Grant 2022-2024 from IIT Indore.
-She is current working on projects, including “Teesta and Siliguri in Maps, Memories and Music”, funded by the India Foundation for the Arts, which focuses on methods of archiving the social, ecological and cultural practices of South Asia; and “Critical Thinking and Writing Lab IIT Indore”, funded by the JP Narayan Center for Excellence in the Humanities 2023-25, which seeks to create pedagogical tools and theoretical vocabulary from South Asia.
+She is currently working on projects including “Teesta and Siliguri in Maps, Memories and Music”, funded by the India Foundation for the Arts, which focuses on methods of archiving the social, ecological and cultural practices of South Asia; and “Critical Thinking and Writing Lab IIT Indore”, funded by the JP Narayan Center for Excellence in the Humanities 2023-25, which seeks to create pedagogical tools and theoretical vocabulary from South Asia.

 Bhat, Ramesh.
 1996.
 “Regulating the Private Health Care Sector: The Case of the Indian Consumer Protection Act.”
 Health Policy and Planning 11 (3): 265–279.

 Charon, Rita.
 Narrative Medicine: Honouring the Stories of Illness.
 New York: Oxford University Press.

 Foucault, Michel.
 (1963) 2003.
 The Birth of The Clinic.
 London: Routledge.